kyma-project/test-infra/cmd/image-syncer/README.md

 - **source**: The source image to be copied.
 It can be an image name with a tag or a digest.
 - **tag**: The tag of the image in the target repository, which is required when the source uses digest to identify the image.
-- **amd64Only**: A boolean value that indicates if it's allowed to synchronize the image manifest instead of the image index.
-  This is required when the source image is not a multi-platform image.

 ```yaml
 images: